giftnuss/foodsharing/chat/README.md

 This directory contains a node.js server written in TypeScript to handle or WebSocket connections to clients.
 These connections are used in order to push updates to clients (e. g. browser windows or the Android app).

+## Setup
+### How to run yarn?
+`./scripts/chat/yarn`
+### How to fix the code style?
+`./scripts/chat/yarn fix`
+### How to run the tests?
+`./scripts/chat/yarn test`
+### How to get my changes running?
+You don't need to.
+In development, we use the neat tool `ts-node-dev`, which keeps track of your TypeScript files and updates the server on changes.
+No manual TypeScript build and no server restart is required.

 ## NABPOQ - Never asked, but probably occurring questions:

 ## Why node?